×

 Escalante Canyons

 Slot canyons carved over millions of years through Navajo sandstone.
 The 2025 management plan closed grazing in the Escalante Canyon riparian areas while leaving over 93% of the monument open to livestock grazing.
-The 2020 plan would reopen it.
-Without the plan, there is no mechanism to protect this landscape.
+The 2020 plan would have reopened it.
+Erasing the 2025 plan would have left no mechanism to protect this landscape.
+The plan survived.

 Calf Creek Falls

 126 feet of waterfall over 180-million-year-old sandstone.
 The 2025 plan closes grazing around Calf Creek.
-The 2020 plan reopens it.
-If you've hiked here, this is the "your backyard" moment.
+The 2020 plan would have reopened it.
+If you've hiked here, this is the "your backyard" moment that nearly slipped away.

 Ancestral Homelands

 Six tribal nations, working through the Grand Staircase-Escalante Inter-Tribal Coalition, helped shape the 2025 management plan.
 The Hopi, Navajo Nation, Kaibab Paiute, Paiute Indian Tribe of Utah, Ute Mountain Ute, and Zuni.
-The co-stewardship provisions they formalized would vanish with the plan.
+The co-stewardship provisions they formalized would have vanished with the plan.
+They remain in force.

 The green boundary is the full 1.87-million-acre monument.
 The dashed red line is the 2017 Trump reduction.
-If the CRA resolution passes, the management plan governing all of it disappears.
-Nothing substantially similar can ever replace it.
+Had the CRA resolution passed, the management plan governing all of it would have disappeared, with nothing substantially similar allowed to replace it.
+The resolution failed.
+The plan holds.

 What the Monument Holds